VERIFY BEFORE RELYING

 EXCEPT or NOT Label each answer choice true or false before choosing

-BEST Look for the answer that fits the rule most completely
+BEST Pick the answer that fits the rule most completely

 MOST likely Eliminate answers that are possible but less direct

-FIRST Sequence matters.
-Do not jump to the final result
+FIRST Sequence matters, so do not jump to the final result

-Florida-specific Prefer the Florida rule over a generic real estate memory
+Florida-specific Use the Florida rule over a generic memory

 Use the EXCEPT and NOT question strategy if those stems keep costing you points.
-Use the tricky questions strategy if you keep narrowing to two answers and choosing the wrong one.
+Use the tricky questions strategy if you keep narrowing to two answers and picking the wrong one.

-On the real exam, slow down for the first 8 to 10 words of the question.
-That is where the task usually lives.
+On the real exam, slow down for the first sentence and the last sentence.

 Ask:

-• Am I being asked for the rule, the exception, the first step, or the best response?
+• Is this asking for the rule, the exception, the first step, or the best response?

 • Is this a Florida law question or a general principle question?